 Dental treatment is expensive, and you only have one set of teeth.
 It’s important to feel completely confident that your treatment provider will treat you right and have your back if anything goes wrong.
 As a fully remote treatment, SmileDirectClub can’t provide the personalization and reliability that comes with in-office care, but they do maintain strong return and refund policies.

-SmileDirectClub’s customer support has had struggles in the past, but they’ve improved drastically since then.
+SmileDirectClub’s customer support has had struggles in the past, but they’ve improved since then.

 SmileDirectClub has a lot of customers, and it’s not easy to give each one individualised support, especially without in-office care.
 This is, perhaps, why they’ve received some negative reviews about their responsiveness.
-Most of these reviews are from a few years ago, back when SmileDirectClub was growing rapidly, and it appears that they’ve turned it around since then — their more recent reviews report consistently positive customer support experiences.
+Most of these reviews are from a few years ago, back when SmileDirectClub was growing rapidly, and it appears that they’ve mostly turned it around since then — their more recent reviews report positive customer support experiences in most cases, with a few negative reviews sprinkled in here and there.

 They’ve also pulled together a whole bunch of useful information in their extensive online resources, so you can find answers to most common questions without contacting them directly.